nahummaru/prot-rl/README.md

 First of all, you will need to set up ZymCTRL or the pLM of your choice.
 In our case, we downloaded the [HuggingFace's ZymCTRL](https://huggingface.co/AI4PD/ZymCTRL) repository locally or used it directly from the repo, taking advantage of Huggingface's `transformers` API (AI4PD/ZymCTRL).

-With this really simple task, we can see that the 3 modes achieve the desired goal in just a few iterations.
-The weighted form results to be the more stable with low data regime.
+With this simple task, we observe that the three modes achieve the desired goal within just a few iterations.
+While the paired and ranked modes reach the objectives more quickly, they are more prone to catastrophic forgetting compared to the weighted mode.
+The weighted mode proves to be more stable, particularly in low-data scenarios.
+It is likely that, with a more complex scoring function and additional data, the ranked and paired algorithms could demonstrate improved performance and behavior.

 <img src = "https://github.com/user-attachments/assets/68da1180-198c-45b3-8a76-ad7938a69905"  width="600">